The 20 Best Partial Familial Epilepsy Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

-Timothy Quezada is an Internal Medicine provider in Pittsburgh, Pennsylvania.
+Timothy Quezada is an Internal Medicine provider practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Quezada is rated as an Experienced provider by MediFind in the treatment of Partial Familial Epilepsy.
-His top areas of expertise are Seizures, Generalized Tonic-Clonic Seizure, Memory Loss, Stent Placement, and Transmyocardial Revascularization.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Generalized Tonic-Clonic Seizure, Memory Loss, Transmyocardial Revascularization, and Stent Placement.

 Experienced in Partial Familial Epilepsy